BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 ##### C++ Conversion

-If time permits and I should feel inclined, working on swapping some bp out for c++ would work, as it improves my knowledge on the subject and increases performance.
+If felt appropriate, working on swapping some bp out for c++ would work, as it improves my knowledge on the subject and increases performance.

 ##### Styling and Level Design